 Whichever the understanding, most would agree on something: the effects of Storytelling go to a deeper level than any other sales technique, and science has everything to do with it.

-Business Storytelling is steadily becoming one of the most successful ways of selling.
-From featuring Smart Content to working with Sales Intelligence, Nonlinear Presenting has changed the way we share our ideas with stakeholders and partners.
+Business Storytelling is one of the most successful ways of selling, and combined with Smart Content and Nonlinear Presenting, is changing the way we share our ideas with stakeholders and partners.

 High on Storytelling

 Storytelling works the brain – it evokes a proven, strong neurological response.
 But how?
 According to neuro-economist Paul Zak‘s research, our brain goes through different chemical reactions according to how the story develops.
 From producing cortisol when something gets our attention and dopamine when the story makes us feel good, to oxytocin to promote an empathic behavior, to connect.